slrenne/APM_Sarcoma/README.md

 ## Dataset

-The datasets used in this project can be downloaded from Zenodo at the following link: ZENODO
+The datasets used in this project can be downloaded from Zenodo at the following link: [ZENODO](https://zenodo.org/records/10204127).

 ## Requirements